meganga/meganga/README.md

 ## Hi there 👋

-My name is Ganga Singh, pronounced as "gang-a" and yes, I don't belong to this "gang" if there exists one.😁
+My name is Ganga Singh, pronounced as "gang-a" and no, I don't belong to this "gang" if there exists one.😁

 ![](https://komarev.com/ghpvc/?username=meganga)